KaiPereira/Morph-AI/frontend/courses/Python Mastery Course/lessons/6 Conditional Statements.md/6 Less than operator.md

 # --hints--

-Use the less than operator to compare a and b using an if statement and return "A is less than b" if it's right.
+Use the less than operator to compare a and b using an if statement and return "message" if it's right.

 ```
-True if compare(5, 8) == "A is less than b" else False
+True if compare(5, 8) == message else False
 ```

 compare(12, 8) should return False